hustf/BitmapMaps.jl/README.md

 - Water surfaces often require manual touch-up.
 Try doing sea-level touch up in 'Consolidated.tif'.
 High elevations can also be shown (reduced to 256 intensities in Gimp) by adding a temporary 'multiplication layer' in `Gimp`.
 - The pipeline can reuse `SheetMatrixBuilder` and modify it by steps, using keywords.
 - The UTM grid is the correct one for the local utm zone, even though data is from a country-wide zone.
+We might in the future add local UTM grid coordinates to summits as a tooltip (the <title> element).
 - Sheet numbering starts in the SW corner.
 See figure:

 <img src="resource/matrix_sheet_cell_utm.svg" alt = "resource/matrix_sheet_cell_utm.svg" style="display: inline-block; margin: 0 auto; max-width: 640px">